 The numerical solver presented in this work is engineered to solve the time-dependent transport equation in one-dimensional spherical symmetry with high reliability across regimes.
 The design choices were driven by three goals: to preserve exact conservation properties when they exist, which led to the choice of a finite-volume conservative formulation; to maintain stability and monotonicity in the presence of steep gradients and strong losses, thus using high-order methods; and to provide modularity and flexibility so that operators, splitting strategies and physical modules can be extended or replaced by the user.
 In what follows we give a complete, self-contained description of the numerical methods: the continuous equations we discretize, the chosen variable transforms, the grid and finite-volume formulation, the operator-splitting philosophy, the detailed algorithms used for hyperbolic and parabolic operators including full discretized expressions, boundary treatment and timestep control.
 Where alternative approaches are common in the literature we explain why a given choice is appropriate here and what trade-offs it entails.

 Specific technical details on the software design, its structure and its implementation can be found in Appendix~\ref{app:software_design}.
-Furthermore, this section serves as an introduction and outline of the mathematical and numerical foundations of the solver, in any case, additional information on the specific computational implementation can be found in the official \texttt{SAETASS} documentation\footnote{Accessible in \href{https://saetass.readthedocs.io/en/latest/}{https://saetass.readthedocs.io/en/latest/}.}.
+Furthermore, this section serves as an introduction and outline of the mathematical and numerical foundations of the solver.
+Beyond this, additional information on the specific computational implementation can be found in the official \texttt{SAETASS} documentation\footnote{Accessible in \href{https://saetass.readthedocs.io/en/latest/}{https://saetass.readthedocs.io/en/latest/}.}.